kevinaboy/password-generator/README.md

 App still in progress.
 Come back soon!

 ## Description
 This web app generates a random password based on user-selected criteria.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript.
-It features a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
+It will also feature a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

 ## Website
 https://kevinaboy.github.io/password-generator/